LDMX-Software/ldmx-software.github.io/docs/Building-ldmx-sw.md

 ## Supported Platforms
 * Linux
     * __Tested on__: RedHat6 and CentOS7 with devtoolset-6/8, OpenSuse > 42.1, Ubuntu > 18.0)
-* Building on MacOS is not currently supported.
+* Building on MacOS outside the container is not supported.

 ## Required Tools